 CA State Approved (CDPH-Laboratories) Accelerated Phlebotomy Program is a 40 hour program that requires 1 week of training and provides the necessary knowledge and skills.
-The course comprises a series of online lectures and clinical experiences specifically designed for phlebotomy training.
+The course comprises a series of lectures and clinical experiences specifically designed for phlebotomy training.

 CCTC is an Official Test Center for Phlebotomy Exam (Approved NHA Test Center), which means you will take your licensure exam at our location.